What's New in GP Communicator and Mail Gateway?

-On 31st July the current PMIP interim PKI service expires and encrypted pathology results will no longer be sent.
+On 31st July the current PMIP interim PKI service expires and encrypted pathology results are no longer sent.

-The only difference for you is that after 31st July, there will no longer be any need for you to log into Mail Gateway every 24 hours.
+The only difference for you is that after 31st July, there is no longer any need for you to log into Mail Gateway every 24 hours.

 Other than that, there is no need for you to do anything.
-The Pathology Decryption status on the trading partners EDI Details form in GPC will automatically be amended to accept both encrypted and non-encrypted once DLM 183 is installed.
+The Pathology Decryption status on the trading partners EDI Details form in GPC is automatically amended to accept both encrypted and non-encrypted once DLM 183 is installed.

 Data Transfer Service

 Data Transfer Service (DTS) is due to replace X400 as the NHS message transport method for Clinical EDI messages.

 - On 7th November 2003 in England and Wales, X400 service is terminated.
 Anyone not migrated to DTS by this time loses the ability to transmit clinical messages.
 Wales retains RACAL (because of pathology labs) as well as DTS.